The WhatWorks® Award Program

 - Optimizing Talent Management

-The finalists will present their stories at IMPACT: The Business of Talent, the premier event for HR, talent and learning executives which takes place April 28 - May 1, 2015 in Miami, Florida.
+The finalists will present their stories at IMPACT: The Business of Talent, the premier event for HR, talent and learning executives which will take place in Spring 2016.
 The ultimate award recipient will be chosen by the audience.
-Finalist organizations, including the ultimate WhatWorks Award recipient, and their innovative and unique programs were showcased in the June 2015 issue of Human Resource Executive magazine.
+Finalist organizations, including the ultimate WhatWorks Award recipient, and their innovative and unique programs will be showcased in the June 2016 issue of Human Resource Executive magazine.

 WhatWorks Award Program finalists and the ultimate award recipient will also be featured in a follow-on report by Bersin by Deloitte profiling successful submissions, and will have opportunities to be featured in Bersin by Deloitte webinars and in case studies.

-The program uses selection criteria based on our years of in-depth study across all areas of HR, learning, and talent management.
-Our new expanded WhatWorks Award Program is for any and all organizations that have driven significant operational improvement by applying unique and innovative approaches to solving for critical HR, learning and talent challenges.
+The program uses selection criteria based on years of in-depth study across all areas of HR, learning, and talent management.
+It is for any and all organizations that have driven significant operational improvement by applying unique and innovative approaches to solving for critical HR, learning and talent challenges.
 In that light, the fundamental benchmark criteria for being recognized is also simple: demonstrated proof of positive business impact based on the change, initiative, program, or process improvement described in your submission.

 This program is not exclusive to well-known organizations with big resources.
 All organizations— big and small, public and private, government and non-profit— have equal opportunity for recognition.